Check out outstanding wineries, beautiful beaches, natural wonders and unique landmarks – read on for the best things to do in Margaret River!

 Once you are in the area, public transport is pretty much non-existent and private tours and drivers are pricey, so the best way to get around is to self-drive.
 Parking is plentiful and Google Maps is very accurate – just stick to the speed limits and be alert when driving (especially at night) as kangaroos are known to jump into the middle of the street out of nowhere.
 Kangaroo collisions are no joke.

 If you don’t want to self-drive from Perth to Margaret River, get in touch with DBM Drivers, a locally owned wine tour and airport transfer business.
 Their rates are extremely reasonable compared to other companies, and were very reliable when we used them for a one-way airport transfer.
-Full day tours are $350-400 for up to 7 people, and one-way airport transfers are $400 for up to 7 people.
-Rates accurate as of December 2017.
+Full day tours are $350-400 for up to 7 people, and one-way airport transfers are $400 for up to 7 people (rates accurate as of 2023).

 The best places to stay in the Margaret River region